History of the Romania national football team: 1980s

 Romania's sole successful qualifying campaign was for the European Championships in 1984 in France.
 At the finals, Romania were drawn with regular rivals Spain, holders West Germany and dark horses Portugal.
 Under head coach Mircea Lucescu, an encouraging opening game in Saint-Étienne saw them draw with the Spanish.
 Francisco José Carrasco opened the scoring from the penalty spot but Romania equalized before half time with a goal from Laszlo Bölöni.

 Against the Germans in Lens, Marcel Coras scored an equalizer in the first minute of the second half in response to Rudi Völler's opener, but Völler would score a winning goal.
 Their last match in Nantes was a must-win match, but Nené's late winner meant Portugal progressed with Spain, who netted a dramatic late winner against West Germany at the Parc des Princes in Paris.

 Romania stuttered throughout the rest of the decade, but a stronger squad at the end of the decade saw them qualify for their fifth World Cup at Italia 90.
-A win over Denmark in their last match took Emerich Jenei's side to the finals for the first time in twenty years.
+A win over Denmark in their last match took Emerich Jenei's side to the finals for the first time in 20 years.

 Italia 90

 Romania's squad was entirely domestic based, despite the increasing trend of the major sides in Italy and Spain buying up the best foreign talent.
 Midfielder Ilie Dumitrescu, striker Florin Răducioiu and genius playmaker Gheorghe Hagi, then of Steaua Bucharest, were in the squad, but it was forward Gavril Balint who would prove the hero in the first round.

-With World Champions Argentina stunned by Cameroon in the tournament's opening match, Romania did their chances no harm with a convincing win over the USSR at the San Nicola in Bari, with Marius Lăcătuş scoring in either half.
+With World Champions Argentina stunned by Cameroon in the tournament's opening match, Romania did their chances no harm with a convincing win over the USSR at the San Nicola in Bari, with Marius Lăcătuș scoring in either half.
 The result was all the more impressive given the absence of Hagi.
 There was controversy, however, as Lăcătus's second was a penalty given for a handball by Vagiz Khidiatulin that television replays clearly showed to be some way outside the penalty area.

 Romania were the next victims of Cameroon in Bari.
 Cult hero Roger Milla, 38 years of age, came on as a substitute for Emmanuel Maboang Kessack and scored twice, before Balint pulled one back.
-Romania needed a point in their last match against improving Argentina at the San Paolo in Naples.
+Romania needed a point in their last match against improving Argentina at the Stadio San Paolo in Naples.
 Pedro Monzón gave Argentina the lead after an hour, but Balint quickly equalized and Romania held on to reach Round 2.

 Against Jack Charlton's Ireland side in Genoa, Romania did not have the quality to break down a defensive opposition.
 Daniel Timofte was the only player to miss in the penalty shoot-out – his kick saved by Packie Bonner – and Romania were out.
 In the process, Ireland became the smallest country ever to progress that far in a FIFA World Cup.